puppetlabs-toy-chest/puppet-quest-guide/quests/agent_setup.md

 <div class = "lvm-task-number"><p>Task 1:</p></div>

+First, we need to install a dependency for this module.
+Normally the Puppet module tool would handle this kind of dependency, but because the multi_node module is specific to this quest and isn't published to the Forge, we'll do it manually.

+  puppet module install puppetlabs-concat

-To apply the `multi_node` class to the Learning VM, add it to the `learning.puppetlabs.vm` node declaration in your master's `site.pp` manifest.
+Now to apply the `multi_node` class to the Learning VM, add it to the `learning.puppetlabs.vm` node declaration in your master's `site.pp` manifest.

     vim /etc/puppetlabs/code/environments/production/manifests/site.pp